HomeGetting Here

 Essex Way Walking Trail

 Walk the Essex Way from Epping to Coopersale, then through Fiddlers Hamlet en route to Ongar.
-The Merry Fiddlers sits steps off the trail – the perfect refreshment stop!
+The Merry Fiddlers sits steps off the trail!

 Local Roads & Historical Trails